clairefiltz/clairefiltz/README.md

 ### Hi there 👋

--  :books: :speech_balloon: I am a linguist by training
+-  :books: :speech_balloon: I am a linguist by training and currently working as a Freelance Linguist.
 -  I love languages :fr: :de: :us: :jp: :kr:
-- 🔭 I am currently trying to learn more about NLP and everything related to language and programming
+- 🔭 I am trying to learn more about NLP and everything related to language and programming

 <!--